 When you mix drugs and alcohol with a mental condition, it can have disastrous consequences.
 In dealing with the symptoms of this particular medical disorder, a person can turn to drugs and alcohol to cope.

 Studies show that half of the people that have schizophrenia have been addicted to a substance before the disease started taking over.
 People with schizophrenia can turn to substances like heroin, cocaine, and opioids.

 People dealing with heroin hallucinations can morph a person into someone prone to violence and unpredictability.
-Marijuana, nicotine, and alcohol pose as one of the biggest threats of a person getting addicted to those substances.
+Marijuana, nicotine, and alcohol pose one of the biggest threats to a person getting addicted to those substances.
 Here are how these three substances relate to schizophrenia.

 Marijuana/ Cannabis Use and Schizophrenia

 For 53% of people that suffered their first occurrence of psychosis, it was discovered that people used marijuana at some point before.
 Is the question now does marijuana cause schizophrenia?

 The answer is no, as research has concluded.
 Research does state that younger teens who smoke weed regularly are four times as likely to have schizophrenia in the latter half of their20’ss.Alcohol20’ss Schizophrenia